To answer the question of how is VDHG tax-inefficient, we need to look at two things:

 The only other all-in-one that I’m aware of that doesn’t suffer from these issues is DHHF.
 The funds it holds inside are ETFs rather than managed funds, and they decided not to use any currency-hedged equities.
 Additionally, it is the only all-in-one that is 100% equities, which gives you the option of leaving out bonds entirely if that matches your risk tolerance.
 Although, there is still some tax inefficiency in DHHF due to using US-domiciled funds.

-3. Split it up and buy the ETF equivalents and manage it yourself
+3. Split it up, buy ETF equivalents, swap out the non-ToFA fund, and manage it yourself

 You can split your portfolio up and use the equivalent ETFs that invest in the same securities instead of the managed funds.
 To make it simpler, you can leave out small caps.
 And if you use VDHG (as opposed to the other diversified funds with more defensive assets), you will notice very little difference leaving out the two fixed interest funds since they make up only 10%.